sabrinaiannipht/ianni_assignment4/README.md

 ## Repository Structure

 - **Exercise_2_docs/**
-  Contains documents and analysis related to Exercise 2.
+  Contains the `.Rmd` and `.html` documents related to Exercise 2.
+These documents were derived from previous data and documents from Assignment 3, which have also been included in this file.

 - **Exercise_3_dashboard/**
   Contains dashboard files and visualizations for Exercise 3.